Planning, set up, execution, management, analysis and reporting of hydrographic surveys, including field work and voyage components.

 - Schedule C

-- This paper is the culmination of the application of hydrographic surveying theory and is one of two final practical components of this subject.
+This paper is an introduction to the application of hydrographic surveying theory and is the first of two major practical components of this subject.

 - Teaching staff